20090317

 Lukethelibrarian

 The library is inaugurating a new page with library tutorials at http://faculty.pc.ctc.edu/davidk/Default.aspx.
-Currently there are only a few tutorials available (in PDF format) but new ones should be added periodically as time permits.
+The tutorials are in PDF format.

-Here is a list of the first tutorials to make their debut:
+Here is a list of the available tutorials:

 ONLINE CATALOG (OPAC)